fluxcd/flux2/rfcs/NNNN-cdevents-provider/README.md

 ## Motivation

-CDEvents enables interoperability between supporte   tools in a workflow, and flux is a very popular continuous delivery tool, as such we have received many questions about implementing CDEvents into the tool.
+CDEvents enables interoperability between supported  tools in a workflow, and flux is a very popular continuous delivery tool, as such we have received many questions about implementing CDEvents into the tool.
 The receiver part of this integration is already implemented in flux 2.3.0
 <!--